DerpMatt2002/portfolio/README.md

 Portfolio website for Matthew Choi

-I am a recent Electrical and Computer Engineering Graduate Student from the Class of 2025
+I am a 2025 Master of Electrical and Computer Engineering Graduate from Carnegie Mellon University

 ## Objective
 My engineering journey has led me to develop a passion for circuit design, robotics, and Machine Learning,